saina25/real-time-process-monitoring-dashboard/README.md

 - CPU and memory usage progress bars.
 - A list displaying the top processes by CPU usage.
 - A button to terminate selected processes.
+- A deadlock detection and resolution feature.
+- Graphical charts showing real-time CPU and memory trends.

 ![Screenshot of the Real-time Dashboard](/images/system_performance.png")